kiganyamburu/project-task/README.md

 npm install
 ```

-3. Run the development server:
+3. Run the development server (with Turbopack for faster builds):

 ```bash
 npm run dev